openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_learner_experience.rst

 ##########################################

-After you have :ref:`enabled teams <Teams Setup>` and created topics in your course, learners can begin browsing and joining teams.
+After you have :ref:`enabled teams <Teams Setup>` and created topics in your course, learners can begin browsing topics and joining teams.
+Teams are formed within topics.
 Each learner can belong to only one team.

 .. contents::
   :local: